Susan C. Ervin

 Ms. Ervin spent 15 years as an attorney for the Commodity Futures Trading Commission (CFTC), the last 10 of which she served in a senior capacity as Deputy Director and Chief Counsel of the CFTC’s Division of Trading and Markets.
 In that role, Ms. Ervin was responsible for the legal aspects of the CFTC’s regulatory programs for exchanges, clearing organizations, futures commission merchants, commodity pool operators, commodity trading advisers and other intermediaries.
 She left the CFTC at the end of 1997 to reenter private practice, where she also advised on derivatives matters and transactions, including the derivatives activities of investment companies.
 In 2009, she returned to the public sector as an Attorney Fellow/Senior Advisor at the U.S. Securities and Exchange Commission, where she helped develop regulatory approaches to the derivatives markets.

-- Chair, Derivatives and Futures Law Committee, Business Law Section, American Bar Association
+- Former Chair, Derivatives and Futures Law Committee, Business Law Section, American Bar Association

 - Attorney Fellow/Senior Advisor, Division of Investment Management, U.S. Securities and Exchange Commission, 2009-2011

 Heartburn in the Heartland: Agricultural Futures Under the Spotlight | Futures Industry Magazine

 Regulation of Asset Managers by the U.S. Commodity Futures Trading Commission | U.S. Regulation for Asset Managers Outside the United States (City and Financial Publishing) (2008)

 Slouching Toward Hedge Fund Regulation: The Continuing Search for an Answer to Hedge Fund Risk | 25 Swiss Derivatives Review (June 2004)